mbmccormick/mbmccormick.github.io/_posts/2012-09-04-pop-and-smtp-mail-server-for-twitter-direct-messages.md

 ---
 layout: post
-title: 'POP and SMTP mail servers for Twitter Direct Messages'
+title: "POP and SMTP mail servers for Twitter Direct Messages"
 ---

 I was looking through my [GitHub](https://github.com/mbmccormick) repositories last night and realized that I never ended up writing a blog post for the POP and SMTP mail servers that I built for sending and receiving Twitter Direct Messages though an email client.
 I built this after I created my first web server in my [Systems Programming](http://www.cs.purdue.edu/homes/cs252/) class last year.
 In fact, the whole implementation was fairly easy once I read through a few RFC specifications for the POP and SMTP protocols.